 In comparison to their peers, high-achieving students seek out and excel at more than the usual opportunities and challenges.
 This may include an exceptionally-gifted musician, a student publishing research, a graduate-school bound student, or a student in an honors program.

-Can I be actively involved in the commission even if I can't attend a NACADA conference?
+Can I be actively involved in the community even if I can't attend a NACADA conference?

 - Join our listserv.
 See the link on the right of the page for directions.
 NACADA membership is not required.
 Anyone can post a question share a resource they found valuable, ask others if they are interested in joining together to submit proposal for presentations at regional and national conferences.